shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you learn how to keep your spells from giving you away.
 You gain the following Bond Affinity option:

--   Invisible: Make this spell cast and its effects invisible.
+-   Invisible: 2 Spell Points.
+Make this spell cast and its effects invisible.
 Casting this spell doesn’t end invisibility effects.

 An Invisible spell can’t be seen by anyone but you.
 An Invisible spell will not give away your location or inform other creatures that it was you who cast it, nor will it end the Bystander effect.
 An Invisible spell that mentions you in the description instead mentions nobody.